nhamidi90/kw-taekwondo/README.md

 ### Home page

 *	Includes an introduction the club and reasons why you should study taekwondo.
-There is a button at the end of the section leading to the contact page with a hover effect
+There is a button at the end of the section leading to the classes and pricing page with a hover effect
 *	Includes a couple of quotes from students with some pictures
 *	Includes a picture and introduction to the instructor.
 There is an external link to the British taekwondo Council website for users to find out more which opens in a new tab
 * The page is responsive to screen size